CameronInLondon/CameronInLondon.github.io/_posts/2022-04-18-visualising-file-structures.md

 ### Checking the file path using pathlib

-At work the situation was different levels of the path structure had meaning to the business so I want to be able to extract this data.
-The best tool for this job is the pathlib library, I tend to just import ```Path``` class.
+With the path I was working with different levels of the path structure had meaning to the business so I want to be able to extract this data.
+The best tool for this job is the pathlib library (in Python 3.4 and above), I tend to just import the ```Path``` class.
 Here are some of the useful methods.

 ```python
 # Make a path object